unbit/uwsgi-docs/Caching.rst

 store_delete || storedelete
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-uwsgi will not start if the existing cache store file does not match the configured items/blocksize.
+uWSGI, by default, will not start if a cache file exists and the store file does not match the configured items/blocksize.
-If this option is set uwsgi will delete the existing file and create a new one.
+Setting this option will make uWSGI delete the existing file upon mismatch and create a new one.

 node || nodes
 ^^^^^^^^^^^^^